PlumpMath/mealy/README.md

             return either the name of the next state or nil to exit.
       - :`shutdown-fn` - Function to be called when the state machine exits.
                        This function should take no arguments.
+      - :`error-fn` - Function to be called when there are errors in the state machine.
+The specified function will be called with one argument, an ExceptionInfo object.

 The state-map must include a `:start` key, which is the state machine's initial state.
 All values in the state map should be functions of two